 Who participated?
-Staff participates year-round providing service delivery and managing the budget as unforeseen surprises occur.
+Staff participates year-round providing service delivery and managing within budget as unforeseen surprises occur.
+Staff input for each budget year is critical.
 Next year's budget is largely based on what we know about this year's difficulties.
-City Council exercises governance year round and makes policy decisions.
-Citizens had the opportunity to speak at study sessions and will have additional opportunities to speak at this hearing and the hearing on November 19th.
+City Council exercises governance year round and makes policy final decisions.
+Citizens had opportunity to speak at those study sessions and will also at the annual budget hearings.
 Property Tax and Sales Tax are the largest sources of revenue for the General Fund.
 When property owners thrive, property values increase; property tax is a significant funding source for city services.
 When businesses thrive, our sales tax increases.
 The City serves the people who, in turn, fund the services provided by city government.
 Everyone participates in making Yakima a better place.